A guide to Tauberian theorems for arithmetic applications: Introduction

 At the same time, there are many questions that require quantifying a partial sum $\sum_{\lam_n \leq x} a_n$ more precisely than a ``minimal'' Tauberian theorem can accomplish.
 In particular, proving an asymptotic for the partial sum (\ref{eqn:original-sum}), with an explicit remainder term, requires a Tauberian theorem with additional hypotheses---that is to say, more quantitative, analytic information about the Dirichlet series $A(s)$.
 Proving a power-saving remainder term in an asymptotic is often interesting in its own right---or might reveal a second-order main term (see for example the celebrated works \cite{BBP10,TanTho13}).
 But a power-saving remainder term can also have ramifications beyond the original problem.

 Here is one such example: it is conjectured that for each degree $d$ and each positive integer $D$, for any $\ep>0$ there are at most $\ll_{d,\ep} D^\ep$ number fields of degree $d$ with precisely $|\mathrm{Disc} (K/\Q)| =D$.
 This has been named the Discriminant Multiplicity Conjecture in \cite{PTBW20}, and it is closely bound in a web of deep problems involving class groups and the Cohen-Lenstra-Martinet heuristics, and families of number fields and the Malle heuristics; see the survey \cite{Pie23}.
 The Discriminant Multiplicity Conjecture relates to Tauberian theorems: suppose the partial sum $\sum_{n \leq X} a_n $ encodes the count for $|\mathscr{F}^d(X)|$ (so that $a_n$ counts number fields of degree $d$ with discriminant precisely $n$).
 Then the Discriminant Multiplicity Conjecture predicts that $a_D \ll_{d,\ep} D^\ep$ for every $D \geq 1$ (for all $\ep>0$).

-Information about one term $a_n$ in a partial sum with non-negative terms can be extracted if an explicit remainder term appears in the asymptotic for partial sums.
-Precisely, suppose that for a sequence $\{a_n\}_n$ with $a_n \geq 0$, it is known that for all $X \geq 1$,
+Information about one term in a partial sum $\sum_{n \leq X} a_n$ can be extracted from an asymptotic with an explicit remainder term (regardless of whether the coefficients $a_n$ are non-negative).
+Precisely, suppose it is known that for all $X \geq 1$,

 for some $\al \geq 1$ and some $\al-1 \leq \be< \al$.
 Then by applying this with $X=D$ and $X=D-1$, we can deduce \beq a_D = O(D^\be). \eeq For example, the best result known toward the Discriminant Multiplicity Conjecture for $d=5$ deduces that there are at most $O(D^{199/200+\ep})$ quintic number fields with $|\mathrm{Disc}(K/\Q)|=D$ from an asymptotic count $|\mathscr{F}^5(X)| = c_5X + O(X^{199/200+\ep})$; see \cite[Thm.
 5.1]{EPW17}.
 This illustrates the utility of a Tauberian theorem with power-saving remainder term.